-Optimizely is a great tool that offers “experience optimization” and which is used for building and running A/B tests.
+Optimizely is a great tool that offers “experience optimization” and which is used for ab test development.
 In this article, we’ll discuss possible outcomes you can achieve by using Optimizely.

 We’ll answer questions such as: